-- A. Obtain the appropriate permit from the county (if required); - B. Not be detrimental to land or improvements in the surrounding area or to the public health, safety, or general welfare; - C. Be compatible with the principal uses taking place on the site; - Not have substantial adverse effects or noise impacts on any adjoining permanent uses or nearby residential neighborhoods; - E. Meet all the setbacks of the underlying base and overlay zoning districts; - F. Comply with the signage requirements in Section 5.12, Signage; - G. Remove temporary signs associated with the use or structure after the activity ends; - H. Not violate the applicable conditions of approval that apply to a site or use on the site; - Not interfere with the normal operations of any permanent use located on the property; and - Contain sufficient land area to allow the temporary use, structure, or special event to occur, as well as adequate land to accommodate the parking and traffic movement associated with the temporary use, without disturbing environmentally sensitive lands.
+- A. Obtain the appropriate permit from the county (if required); - B. Not be detrimental to land or improvements in the surrounding area or to the public health, safety, or general welfare; - C. Be compatible with the principal uses taking place on the site; - Not have substantial adverse effects or noise impacts on any adjoining permanent uses or nearby residential neighborhoods; - E. Not include permanent alterations to the site; - F. Meet all the setbacks of the underlying base and overlay zoning districts; - G. Comply with the signage requirements in Section 5.12, Signage; - H. Remove temporary signs associated with the use or structure after the activity ends; - Not violate the applicable conditions of approval that apply to a site or use on the site; - Not interfere with the normal operations of any permanent use located on the property; and - K. Contain sufficient land area to allow the temporary use, structure, or special event to occur, as well as adequate land to accommodate the parking and traffic movement associated with the temporary use, without disturbing environmentally sensitive lands.